YOU DO NOT NEED A GYM MEMBERSHIP TO KEEP FIT!

 - iPhone or iPad (I have a hudl2 which I use to play my videos on!)

 2) Walking & Park Run

 Walking is one of the easiest and cheapest things that you can do to keep fit and I personally like to track my daily steps using my Misfit Shine (an activity monitor).
-Ideally we should aim to walk 10,000 steps (5 miles or 8km) a day which although sounds like a lot, the odd 5-10 min walk here and there can really add up.
+Ideally we should aim to walk 10,000 steps (5 miles or 8km) a day which although sounds like a lot, the odd 5-10 min walk here and there can really add up; you can walk 1,000 steps in just 10 minutes.
 I wear my activity monitor during my workout and then try to get in a 10-30 minute walk on my lunch break at work just to increase my step count!